kaleidawave/kaleidawave.github.io/src/posts/introducing-ezno.md

 {% video "/media/ezno-screenshots/ezno-lsp.webm" %}

 Ezno's type checker is built from scratch.
-Getting the features I wanted requires a lot of different functionality and needed several new ideas that as far as I know aren't present in any type-system or existing checkers.
+Getting the features I wanted required a lot of different functionality and needed several new ideas that as far as I know aren't present in any system or existing checker.
 The checker is fully compatible with TypeScript type annotations and can work without any type annotations at all.

 <h3 class="center">You can think of it as an extension to TSC, similar ideas but taken further</h3>

-The next few sections go into some unique features of the checker before going into the real benefit of having all this type information.
+The next few sections go into some unique features of the checker before going into the real benefit of having all this information about types.

 ## Dependent typing